-Creating an appeals board can be fairly simple, since each of the model codes contains a section on appeals boards and the appeals process.
+Creating an appeals board can be fairly simple, since each of the four model codes contains a section on appeals boards and the appeals process.
 If a jurisdiction prefers the language in its model code, it can select members for the board per the code.
-If a different method of organizing the board is preferred, then the jurisdiction can either amend the model code language or delete the entire section and replace it with the preferred requirements.
-It can select members for the board per the code.
 If a different method of organizing the board is preferred, then the jurisdiction can either amend the model code language or delete the entire section and replace it with the preferred requirements.